Sean Adams

 Sean Patrick Adams is an American academic and author.
 He is the Hyatt and Cici Brown Professor of History at the University of Florida.
 He specializes in the history of American capitalism and energy.
+Adams also leads the Inquire Capitalism program, which promotes scholarship in the history of capitalism through its flagship projects of Gainesville Business History and a catalog of business archives.